eglifetoken/eglife-website-update-1/README.md

 chmod +x deploy.sh
 ```

-**3. Run the Deployment Script:**
+**4. Run the Deployment Script:**

 Now, run the script.
 This will handle all the git commands for you.
+You will **not** be asked for a password.

 *   On Mac or Linux:
     ```bash